Last Update: October 10, 2019

-On a BEV (all-electric vehicle or battery electric vehicle), there is a charging port for recharging the car.
+On a BEV (all-electric vehicle or battery electric vehicle), there is a charging port for recharging the battery pack, and of course a battery pack carrying the energy used to drive the vehicle.
 Having a charging port is what makes a BEV an electric vehicle, because it can recharge the pack from the electricity grid.

 Because electric vehicle motors almost universally run on AC, to get the car going requires an inverter to convert DC voltage from the battery to AC voltage for the electric motor.